jlbbooks/Teleferika/MAP_TYPES_README.md

 8. **Monitor store status**: Use debug tools to monitor cache store health
 9. **Handle errors gracefully**: Implement proper error handling for cache operations
 10. **Validate stores**: Ensure stores are properly validated during initialization

-## Related Files

-- `lib/ui/tabs/map/map_type.dart` - Core MapType enum
-- `lib/ui/tabs/map/services/map_store_utils.dart` - Cache store utilities
-- `lib/ui/tabs/map/services/map_cache_logger.dart` - Cache logging
-- `lib/ui/tabs/map/services/map_cache_error_handler.dart` - Error handling and fallback
-- `lib/ui/tabs/map/services/map_preferences_service.dart` - Preferences management
-- `lib/ui/tabs/map/widgets/map_type_selector.dart` - UI selector
-- `lib/ui/tabs/map/debug/debug_panel.dart` - Debug tools for cache management
-- `lib/l10n/app_en.arb` & `lib/l10n/app_it.arb` - Localization
-- `lib/main.dart` - Cache store initialization
-- `lib/ui/tabs/map/widgets/flutter_map_widget.dart` - Map widget implementation

-## Troubleshooting

-### Common Cache Store Errors

-**Error**: `StoreNotExists: The requested store 'xyz' did not exist`

-**Solution**: This error occurs when a cache store is missing or corrupted.
-The error handler automatically provides a fallback, but you can also:

-1. Use the debug panel's "Store Status" button to check store health
-2. Click "Revalidate All" to recreate missing stores
-3. Click "Reset Validation" to clear cached validation state
-4. Restart the app to trigger automatic store creation

-**Error**: `StoreExists: The requested store 'xyz' already exists`

-**Solution**: This is a normal error during store creation.
-The error handler automatically handles this by catching the exception and continuing.

-**Error**: Map tiles not loading or showing blank areas

-**Solution**:
-1. Check if the current map type's store is validated (use debug panel)
-2. Try switching to a different map type
-3. Use "Revalidate All" in the debug panel
-4. Check network connectivity for tile servers

-### Debug Tools Usage

-**Store Status Dialog**: Shows the validation status of all cache stores with color coding:
-- 🟢 **Green**: Store is validated and working
-- 🔴 **Red**: Store has failed and will use fallback
-- 🟠 **Orange**: Store status is unknown

-**Revalidate All**: Recreates and validates all cache stores.
-Use this when stores are corrupted or missing.

-**Reset Validation**: Clears the cached validation state.
-Use this to force fresh validation of all stores.

-### Performance Monitoring

-Monitor cache performance using the debug panel's "Log Cache Stats" button, which shows:
-- Total cache size across all stores
-- Individual store statistics (size, length, hits, misses)
-- Error information for failed stores

-### Recovery Procedures

-**For Corrupted Stores**:
-1. Use "Revalidate All" in debug panel
-2. If that fails, use "Reset Validation" then "Revalidate All"
-3. As a last resort, clear app data and restart

-**For Missing Stores**:
-1. Restart the app (stores are created during initialization)
-2. Use "Revalidate All" in debug panel
-3. Check logs for store creation errors

-**For Performance Issues**:
-1. Monitor cache statistics using debug tools
-2. Clear individual store caches if needed
-3. Check for network connectivity issues